 If weight loss is your ultimate goal, the site suggests you do some math.
 Evidently, our bodies haven’t changed much since the 1960s; 10,000 steps per day still burns about 2,000 calories per week.
 So you can use the 300 calories = 10,000 steps conversion to figure out your ultimate goal.
 (This also comes in handy when you want to work off that second slice of chocolate cake…)

 Walking every day is a great way to keep healthy.
 At Growers Choice, we offer a number of cannabis seed strains that can give you the energy to get outside, in addition to their other healing benefits.
-Tangerine Dream is one of our most popular energizing strains because it delivers serious pain relief as well as stimulation.
+Tangerine Dream is one of our most popular energizing strains because it provides stimulation to get your day going.
 What’s your favorite way to make sure you’re moving every day?